laqul/laqul/README.md

 php artisan key:generate
 php artisan passport:keys
 ```
-This prepare the Laravel API for the initial setup

 * Create a data base using terminal or phpmyadmin
 * Put your data connection in laqul/api/.env file:
 ```